 Its user base is widely made up of Gen Z and younger users aged 18 to 25 years old.
 Of course, there are other age groups of users on TikTok, but the millennials monopolize the platform.
 The majority of TikTok users are female, with 60 percent between 16 to 24 years old, and 26 percent are between 25 to 44 years old.

-So if your target audience is the younger generation or Gen X, you might want to focus your digital marketing strategy more on Instagram Reels.
+So if your target audience is the younger generation or Gen X, you might want to focus your digital marketing strategy more on Instagram Reel.
 However, if your target audience is from the Gen Z population, then TikTok is your best option.

 Not until this year, Instagram Reels did not allow creators to monetize their content.
-That said, TikTok Creator Fund lets users who participate in the fund generate income based on the total views of their content.
+That said, TikTok Creators Fund lets users who participate in the fund generate income based on the total views of their content.

 Instagram Reels is said to be testing on the “bonuses” feature, which allows film creators to earn money through their Reels.

-How and when the feature will be utilized fully are still unknown.
+How and when the video feature will be utilized fully are still unknown.
 There have been reports and screenshots from several influencers about the feature on how they can start earning from Reels, but it’s still in the testing phase.